tscircuit/cli/README.md

 ## How it Works

-When you run `snippets dev`, we start a local server that uses the [@tscircuit/file-server](https://github.com/tscircuit/file-server) and [@tscircuit/runframe](https://github.com/tscircuit/runframe) (on the browser)
+When you run `tsci dev`, we start a local server that uses the [@tscircuit/file-server](https://github.com/tscircuit/file-server) and [@tscircuit/runframe](https://github.com/tscircuit/runframe) (on the browser)

 We use commanderjs to define the CLI commands inside